hammad93/hurricane-server/README.md

 Run the following command on a Linux system with Docker installed, `sh ./run.sh`

+To rebuild, first remove the containers,
-sudo docker-compose rm -f -s
+`sudo docker-compose rm -f -s`
-sudo docker image prune -a
+Then prune.
+This will allow us to rebuild from start `sudo docker image prune -a`

 ## Credentials